Gardeners love perennials because they grow so quickly.

 Many gardeners ask themselves when to dig up and separate perennials.
 These are solid plans, so you can dig them up to replant in different areas any time from Spring to Fall.
 However, two seasons are best for doing this; spring and fall.
 These seasons are colder than the summer, so the weather and soil conditions are less stressful for the plant.
 Just be sure to divide them when the plants are large enough.

-There are tips for those going through this situation and need to know what to do if they are in a drought.
+There are tips for those going through this situation who need to know what to do if they are in a drought.

 Yes, it’s ok to water your plants even if you are in the middle of a drought.
 What you do is water your plants once a week or once every other week.
-An inch of water per week should be enough to take care of your plants.
+An inch of water per week should be enough to care for your plants.

 Applying mulch also helps.
 Now, we usually tell you to use mulch during the winter months to keep the soil warm; it also keeps the soil moist during drought.